LovelaceC/Zea/content/_index.md

 don't want to forget, or simply things that I think could be helpful for other people.

-## Hacking
+## Cracking

-In this section you can find guides/entries about kernel hacking and cybersecurity.
+In this section you can find guides/entries about kernel cracking and cybersecurity.

 ## Languages